Join one of our weekly chat-based support groups, facilitated by a counselor.

 by Elizabeth Vermilyea, 2000

-A great book to help you learn and practice the self-regulation skills essential to recovering from the effects of unwanted or abusive sexual experiences in childhood.
+A great book for helping clients learn and practice the self-regulation skills essential to recovering from child abuse.
 It’s particularly good on dealing with dissociative symptoms.
-As Mike Lew says, “This is one of the best – a clear, thoughtful workbook… If some of it is hard going, stick with it – or come back to it.
-The effort will reward you.
-Elizabeth Vermilyea is a genuine ally, providing concrete explanations and specific reasons for everything she suggests.”
+As Mike Lew says, “This is one of the best – a clear, thoughtful workbook… Vermilyea is a genuine ally, providing concrete explanations and specific reasons for everything she suggests.
+[It] should be on the bookshelf of every professional who works with survivors [of child abuse].”

 by Glen Schiraldi, 2000